 Berries with Oatmeal and Quinoa – Healthful Breakfast Casserole

-If you like your breakfast on a naturally sweet side, but want to keep it healthful and nutritious, this breakfast casserole is for you.
+If you like your breakfast on the naturally sweet side but want to keep it healthful and nutritious, this breakfast casserole is for you.

 I came across this one on Pinterest, but added some personal touches to the original recipe, hence will post my version for your enjoyment.

-This dish stays delicious for few day, but it presents itself the best when freshly baked.
+This dish stays delicious for a few days, but it presents itself best when freshly baked.